 The objective of this section is to describe the project through its lifetime of construction and operation and decommissioning.
 This information is required to allow assessment of all aspects of a proposal including all phases of the proposal from planning, construction and operation through to decommissioning.
 It also allows further assessment of which approvals may be required and how they may be managed through the life of the proposal.
-Maps or figures showing the position of features or boundaries should use latitudes and longitudes on the GDA94 datum.
-Latitudes and longitudes on the GDA94 datum should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.
+Maps or figures showing the position of features or boundaries should use the GDA94 datum.
+The GDA94 datum should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.